You have turned-in this assignment. You can review the lesson and see your previous answers.

 What great words they've used here to help to describe the curry.

-The taste, they liked the sauce, good seasoning, mild, great curry flavour.
+The taste, they liked the sauce.

-But the texture, it was crunchy, hard, uncooked and lumpy.
+But the texture, it was crunchy, hard, uncooked, and lumpy.

-Not particularly nice, is it?
-So what's the overall opinion of the dish?
-Let's read this together, shall we?
-So it says: "Generally, people liked how my dish looked, but not the texture.
+So it says, "Generally, people liked how my dish looks, but not the texture.

-Next time, I need to cook the vegetables for longer."
-So that's pretty fair, isn't it?
 But you see how you can use evaluation to help you plan and improve for the future.

 Okay, I want you to answer these questions about your dish too.

-So what went well today when you were cooking?
-And then what would you improve next time?
-Pause the video and come back shortly when you've written your list.
+So what went well today when you were cooking, and then what would you improve next time?

 Good luck.

-What else did you put?
 I bet you come up with some really good ideas, didn't you?
-And what could improve next time?
-Well, they found the hob tricky to use.

 So the heat control wasn't quite right and they burnt some of the potato.

-So next time, they're going to be more careful and reduce the heat of the hob to a simmer.
+So next time they're going to be more careful and reduce the heat of the hob to a simmer.

-So as I said before, by evaluating what you've done, thinking about what went well, as well as what you can improve will help you in the future with your cooking.
+So as I said before, by evaluating what you've done, thinking about what went well as well as what you can improve, will help you in the future with your cooking.

 Well done for your brilliant answers.